 - how ICF influences global, national and sub-national policies relating to climate change

-This work will be used to inform decision making in a number of HMG climate and environment investments, international development policies, and programmes.
+This work was used to inform decision making in a number of HMG climate and environment investments, international development policies, and programmes.

 Image © Uganda Photo Credit: Grace Elliott